asb2m10/MegaDirt/README.md

 * Orbits are output buses of the plugin.
 * DAW are picky about absolute time, feel free to set the schedule offset based on the audio interface and plugin chain for accurate timing.
-* Tidalcyles can be sync with DAW playhead.
-In order to work, you have to set the same tempo/cps on both side.

 ### What is implemented from SuperDirt